cremedelacremetop/cremedelacreme/README.md

                 };
 </script>

-However, when analyzing the dataset with imputations, Editor choice in Colombia was removed because it had more than 4 missing weeks, as can be observed here:
+However, when analyzing the dataset with imputations as can be observed here:

+*Note: It's important to note that, for the datasets with imputations, we had to remove the information related with Colombia and Editors' Choice for the analysis related with top-lists.
+We had to remove that data because the data is missing for more than three weeks.*

 - Content Rating, grouped by country and top, for dataset with LOCF imputation, without Colombia: [Content Rating LOCF](https://htmlpreview.github.io/?https://github.com/cremedelacremetop/cremedelacreme/blob/gh-pages/htmls/LOCF_content_rating_group_co.html)